 The upper amounts

-At the top you see three amounts.
+You will see three amounts at the top.
 These amounts are an estimate of the pension you are likely to receive in various situations.
-An important assumption for all three amounts is that you continue to work until the PDN retirement age, and you continue to accrue pension within the current pension scheme.
+An important assumption for all three amounts is that you continue to work until the PDN pension age, and you continue to accrue pension within the current pension scheme.
 If you stop working earlier, your pension will be lower.

 If so, mijnpensioenoverzicht.nl also presents an estimate of your pension in the event of growth or downturns in the coming ten years.
-You can see this estimate as soon as you start receiving your statutory old-age pension (AOW).
-Until you receive your statutory old-age pension (AOW), you will see your pension as though this starts at the same time as your statutory old-age pension.
+You can see this estimate as soon as you start receiving your state pension (AOW).
+Until you receive your state pension (AOW), you will see your pension as though this starts at the same time as your state pension.

 If the expected end result is lower than the amount that you receive now, this means that economists are expecting the prices to increase and the purchasing power of your pension to fall.
 This does not mean that you will receive less, but you will not be able to purchase as much with the same pension.
 With the anticipated end result, you can calculate how much you will be able to purchase with your pension in ten years.

 We need to adapt the rules we use to make estimates each year.
 We then take into account the financial situation at PDN at that time and the economic expectations in the future.
 That’s why the estimates change annually.
-If you compare the 2021 estimate with 2020’s, you can see that this is lower.
-That’s mainly because the likelihood of future pension increases has reduced as a consequence of falling interest rates (or expected interest rates).
-In addition, the accrual rate has been changed from 1.738% to 1.4%.
-This change will have a negative impact on the pension you can expect to receive.
-As the anticipated pension is lower, the scenarios are also lower.
+Additionally, changes to the pension scheme may affect the estimates.

 You can use the middle amount to estimate whether the expected pension is enough for your living expenses.
 The other two amounts indicate the direction in which your pension can develop if things go very well or very badly with the economy.